sematext/docs/docs/synthetics/user-journey-scripts/examples.md

 ### [Extract Page Load Timings](link will be added after Haris adds the sample)

-This script utilizes extracting page load times of each page called within the user journey script as a custom metric.
-For the user journey scripts that are using `waitForTimeout`, refer to [this sample](link will be added after Haris adds the sample).
+This script utilizes extracting page load times of each page visited within the User Journey script as a custom metric.
+For the User Journey scripts that are using `waitForTimeout`, refer to [this sample](link will be added after Haris adds the sample).

 ### [Multiple Browser Tabs](https://github.com/sematext/docs/tree/master/docs/synthetics/puppeteer-scripts/multi-tab.js)